ruplisso/genaiops-exercises2/README.md

 4. GenAI_Quality_Evaluators (multi models): Evaluate and compare different models ouputs on a dataset through quality AI-assisted evaluation methods.
 5. Tracing: Implement tracing capabilities to capture traces on different steps of a GenAI application.
 6. Agent: Create an agent that is leveraging a function in its toolset and evaluate its performance on Intent resolution, Tool Call Accuracy and Task Adherence.
+9. MCP Server: Integrate an Azure AI Projects agent with an external Model Context Protocol (MCP) server, run an agent that uses MCP tools, and handle approval and inspection of tool calls.

 ### Pre-requisites
  - Rename  ```.sample.env``` file to ```.env``` by filling missing environment variables (mostly Azure OpenAI connections and Azure AI Foundry Project information).